intelligentnet/llmclient/README.md

 0.1.9: Add Mistral.
 This will be the extent of the remote interfaces for now, contact author if you need more.
 May contemplate making Llama available locally too.

+0.1.10 Added Groq.
+This uses the Mixtral open source model (recommended) and LLama models with a look alike OpenAI interface.
+It is freely available and just requires an API key.
+Very fast.
+Up and running in a few minutes, cost free.

 Next, apart from any refactoring, will be a web interfacei, which may or may not be made available as a service.
 Wrapping in other languages (Python, Java and C/C++ being the obvious ones).
 What is the demand?

 Introduction